-No shellfish tissue bacteriological monitoring was programmed for the summer of 2013-2014 in relation to the occasional usage of the ocean outfall at Middleton Bay for the reasons outlined in section 2.4.1.
+No shellfish tissue bacteriological monitoring was programmed for the summer of 2014-2015 in relation to the occasional usage of the ocean outfall at Middleton Bay for the reasons outlined in section 2.4.1.
 Prior to the 2005-2006 period this programme had comprised deployment of shellfish (mussels) at two sites adjacent to the outfall area (Figure 4) during the summer-autumn period.
-Live mussels had been placed in suitable cages located at two coastal inter-tidal reef sites (previously monitored) as follows:
+Live mussels had been placed in suitable cages located at two coastal inter-tidal reef sites (previously monitored) as listed in Table 15.